 It has an aluminum finish to its back cover, slightly rounded glass edges protecting the screen, and a silver metal frame outlining everything.
 Plastic is limited to the the top and bottom for housing antennas.

-No, this design doesn’t really stand out, but that’s entirely the point.
-It’s meant to look like a more expensive phone twice its price.
-It blends in really well until you start picking things apart.
+No, this design doesn’t stand out, but that’s entirely the point.
+It’s meant to look like an expensive phone twice its price.
+It blends in well until you look closer.

 You can take off the back cover to insert a microSD card for extra storage (up to 64GB on top of the internal 32GB) and micro SIM cards – plural.
 This is a great dual-SIM phone for travelers.